kazurayam/KatalonDiscussion4977/README.md

 //div[@id="container"]/div/*[namespace-uri() = "http://www.w3.org/2000/svg" and local-name()="svg"]
 ```

-However, the target document has only one node named `svg`, so that you can relax the predicate omitting the namespace-uri.
+However, the target document happend to have only one node named `svg`, and you do not have 2 more more `svg` node which belongs to different namespaces.

+Therefore you can relax the predicate omitting a condition `namespace-uri()="..."` .
 The following XPath expression works as well:

 ```
 //div[@id="container"]/div/*[local-name()="svg"]